elektito/pyutp/callbacks.md

-   This callback is called when the socket goes to the *CONNECTED* state, that is when the connection to the remote peer is accepted. `sock` is the socket for which the connection has been established.
+   This callback is called when the socket goes to the *CONNECTED* state, that is when the connection to the remote peer is established. `sock` is the socket for which the connection has been established.

 4. `on_error(cb, ctx, sock, error_code)`